axelbr/racecar_gym/README.md

       params: {laps: 1, time_limit: 120.0, terminate_on_collision: False}
 ```

 This example specifies a scenario in the [Austria](models/scenes/austria/austria.yml) map.
-Also, you can specify the way
-how agents spawn.
-Using the *index* policy, agents will start on a fixed position, depending on their declaration order in
-the scenario.
-Using *random*, agents will spawn randomly on the track.

-Furthermore, one agent with id **A**
-is specified.
-The agent controls the differential drive racecar defined in [differential racecar](models/vehicles/racecar/racecar.yml),
-identified by its name.
+One agent with id **A** is specified.
+The agent controls the differential drive racecar defined in [differential racecar](models/vehicles/racecar/racecar.yml), identified by its name.
 The task which is assigned to this agent is also identified by name (implementations can be found in [tasks.py](racecar_gym/core/tasks.py)).
 Task parameters are passed by the dict *params*.

 ### Observations